 Our handsome Portuguese pilot, Carlos, was multi-lingual and good fun.
 He did a great job of getting us up, around the valleys, and safely down again.
 Carlos also provided excellent commentary on the region as we floated along.
 He’s a skilled balloon pilot, an airplane pilot, and former paratrooper.

 With the good weather, there were many balloons in the sky and we saw a “kiss” – two balloons touched and remained together until the wind blew them apart.
-Before exploring the landscape by foot, floating over the area is a tranquil way to get a dynamite birdseye view of the rock formations and fairy chimneys.
+Before exploring the landscape by foot, floating over the area is a tranquil way to get a dynamite birds-eye view of the rock formations and fairy chimneys.

 I will be here through Wednesday and am doing two day-long hikes, one of north Cappadocia and the other in the south.
-The first hike was slightly exhausting but I loved every minute.
+The first hike was slightly exhausting, but I loved every minute.
 It was nice to be outside and moving.

-Some of the Christian tourists were openly emotional when viewing ancient frescoes created on the walls in underground churches.
+Some of the Christian tourists were openly emotional when viewing ancient frescoes created on walls in underground churches.
 These ancient cave churches were built by Christians to escape persecution by Roman soldiers.
-Extremists vandalized and defaced many of the etchings and it was a sad sight.
+Extremists vandalized and defaced many of the etchings, and it was a sad sight.
 Tourists are no longer allowed to take photos of the frescoes and a Turkish guard is present inside each cave church.

-We had a delicious Turkish lunch and later stopped at two craft shops.
+We had a delicious Turkish lunch and stopped at two craft shops.
 First we visited Omurlu Ceramic Studio in Avanos where we watched a master skillfully and effortlessly turn a pottery wheel.

 Then we stopped by Hadosan Hali, a well-known Turkish carpet company, in Ürgup and watched master weavers who can spend a year or more creating the intricate patterns in one carpet.
 These people are true artisans and their handmade pieces are treasures and works of art.
-I purchased a ceramic bowl and two small carpets which they are mailing to me.
+I purchased a ceramic bowl and two small carpets which they’re mailing to me.